 Trying to Keep You Away from Certain People

 It’s incredibly difficult for cheaters to keep a secret relationship separate from every aspect of their life.
-Chances are strong that some of your love’s friends or family have seen evidence of straying, too, or perhaps know about it as a fact.
+Chances are strong that some of your love’s friends or family have seen evidence of cheating, too, or perhaps know about it as a fact.

 If your partner starts keeping you away from friends you used to see every weekend, or avoids bringing you home to mom and dad, be aware that he or she may be trying to avoid having someone else spill the beans.
 An honorable few might feel obligated to tell you what they suspect.
 So, your partner will do everything possible to keep that from happening.